Kaleidosium/fxBuzzly/README.md

 # fxBuzzly

 Buzzly.art links do not embed in Discord, this fixes them.
-Replace `https://buzzly.art/` with `https://fxbuzzly.herokuapp.com/` to see an embed.
+Just add `fx` before the `buzzly.art` to see an embed.

 ![example](example.gif)

 Inspired by [TwitFix](https://github.com/robinuniverse/TwitFix) and [fxdeviantart](https://github.com/robinuniverse/fxdeviantart) by [Robin](https://github.com/robinuniverse), whose code I stole and modified from as well.
+She also gifted me the `fxbuzzly.art` domain, thanks Robin!

 ##